 The Cube is located in the Science and Engineering Centre at Gardens Point campus, 2 George Street, next to the City Botanic Gardens (a short walk from the city centre).
 The Cube is on Level 4 of the Centre (P Block on Gardens Point map) and is accessible via lifts.

-The Cube is open every day, Monday – Sunday, 10am-4pm
+The Cube is open every day, Monday – Sunday, 10am-4pm.
+Admission is free.

 The Cube is operating under COVIDSafe guidelines.

 For large groups (more than 10 people) please email firstname.lastname@example.org with details of your planned visit (date, time, size of group) to accommodate COVIDSafe guidelines.